 The Tax Relief Act of 1997 instituted completely different tax provisions applicable to the sale of a principal residence under Section 121 of the Internal Revenue Code (IRC).
 The current law, sometimes referred to as “the 121 exclusion,” has been around for about ten years.
 However, considerable confusion continues to exist based upon the questions we’re periodically asked.

-NOTE: The Stott Team is not licensed to provide legal or tax advice.
+NOTE: Stott Real Estate, Inc. is not licensed to provide legal or tax advice.
 Licensed professionals like attorneys or CPA’s should be contacted for such assistance.

 A taxpayer can sell real estate held and used as his or her principal residence and exclude up to $250,000 in capital gains taxes if the taxpayer is single and up to $500,000 if the taxpayer is married and filing a joint income tax return.
 The taxpayer has to have lived in the property as their principal residence for at least 24 months out of the last 60 months.
 The 24 months do not need to be consecutive.
 There are exceptions to the 24 months when a change of employment, poor health or other unforeseen circumstances have occurred.